 Magento Optimize Database Log

-This method is straightforward and useful for non-technical store owners who do not want to work around directly with the Magento stores database.
-You can follow the following steps to clean database logs:
+This straightforward method is useful for non-technical store owners who do not want to directly work around with the Magento stores database.
+You can follow the following steps to perform a complete Magento database cleanup of logs:

 - Go to System > Configuration.